foundersandcoders/jwt_workshop/Step1.md

 # Big world alert: encoding vs encryption vs hashing

-To understand how JSON web tokens are built, it is important to understand the difference between encryption, encoding, and hashing.
+To understand how JSON Web Tokens are built, it is important to understand the difference between encryption, encoding, and hashing.

 ## 1. Encoding